 5. Lake Cahuilla Recreational Area

-Just six miles from Old Town La Quinta, the 710-acre park at the foothills of the Santa Rosa Mountains offers a great outdoor family day with its easily-accessible hikes, coupled with a host of recreational selections ranging from shore fishing to horseback riding.
+Just six miles from Old Town La Quinta, the 710-acre park at the foothills of the Santa Rosa Mountains offers a great outdoors family day with its easily-accessible hikes, coupled with a host of recreational selections ranging from shore fishing to horseback riding.

 6. Murray Canyon Trail at Indian Canyons